shivam-alphaeatz/bounties/DATABASE_SETUP_GUIDE.md

 CREATE INDEX IF NOT EXISTS idx_bounty_actions_category ON bounty_actions(category);
 CREATE INDEX IF NOT EXISTS idx_bounty_actions_rejection_reason ON bounty_actions(rejection_reason);

--- Add comments to the table
-COMMENT ON TABLE bounty_actions IS 'Stores user actions (approve/reject) on AI-generated bounties';
-COMMENT ON COLUMN bounty_actions.bucket_id IS 'The bucket/category ID from the AI response';
-COMMENT ON COLUMN bounty_actions.bounty IS 'The bounty text that was approved or rejected';
-COMMENT ON COLUMN bounty_actions.action IS 'Whether the bounty was approved or rejected';
-COMMENT ON COLUMN bounty_actions.category IS 'The human-readable category name';
-COMMENT ON COLUMN bounty_actions.timestamp IS 'When the action was taken';
-COMMENT ON COLUMN bounty_actions.rejection_reason IS 'Optional reason or notes for rejected bounties';
+CREATE INDEX IF NOT EXISTS idx_bounties_date ON bounties(date);
+CREATE INDEX IF NOT EXISTS idx_bounties_type ON bounties(type);
+CREATE INDEX IF NOT EXISTS idx_bountyBucketWeight_bountyId ON bountyBucketWeight(bountyId);
+CREATE INDEX IF NOT EXISTS idx_bountyBucketWeight_bucketId ON bountyBucketWeight(bucketId);

 -- Enable Row Level Security (RLS) for better security ALTER TABLE bounty_actions ENABLE ROW LEVEL SECURITY;
+ALTER TABLE bounties ENABLE ROW LEVEL SECURITY;
+ALTER TABLE bountyBucketWeight ENABLE ROW LEVEL SECURITY;

--- Create a policy that allows all operations (you can modify this based on your security needs) CREATE POLICY "Allow all operations on bounty_actions" ON bounty_actions
+-- Create policies that allow all operations (you can modify this based on your security needs) CREATE POLICY "Allow all operations on bounty_actions" ON bounty_actions
+    FOR ALL USING (true);

+CREATE POLICY "Allow all operations on bounties" ON bounties
+    FOR ALL USING (true);

+CREATE POLICY "Allow all operations on bountyBucketWeight" ON bountyBucketWeight
     FOR ALL USING (true);
 ```